ehmicky/log-process-errors/.github/pull_request_template.md

----
-name: Pull request
-about: Create a report to help us improve
-title: 'Please replace with a clear and descriptive title'
-assignees: ''
----

 🎉 Thanks for sending this pull request! 🎉

 If this is fixing a typo or documentation, you can skip these instructions.

-Otherwise please fill in the sections below.
+Otherwise please add a clear and descriptive title then fill in the sections below.

 **Which problem is this pull request solving?**